-- 20. In the Decision, the Anti-Doping Committee found that the anti-doping rule violation described in Article 32.2(b) of the applicable version of the IAAF ADR ["Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method"] had been committed, and sanctioned the Athlete with a period of ineligibility in the measure it found proper and proportionate, starting from the date of the provisional suspension.
-With respect to the "selective" disqualification of results imposed in the Decision, the Anti-Doping Committee reasoned as follows: - "48.
+disqualification of results imposed in the Decision, the Anti-Doping Committee reasoned as follows:

+- "44.
 Pursuant to Art.
-40.8 IAAF Anti-Doping Rules which were in force in 2009-2012 (hereinafter referred as "Old IAAF ADR"), i.e. within the period when the IAAF was collecting the blood samples for ABP purposes, all competitive results of the Athlete from the date of anti-doping rule violation through the date of provisional suspension shall be disqualified. - 49.
+40.8 IAAF Anti-Doping Rules which were in force in 2009-2012 (hereinafter referred as "Old IAAF ADR"), i.e. within the period when the IAAF was collecting the blood samples for ABP purposes, all competitive results of the Athlete from the date of anti-doping rule violation through the date of provisional suspension shall be disqualified. - 45.
 In the meantime, on 1 January 2015 new IAAF Anti-Doping Rules entered in force ("New IAAF ADR") where the results disqualification rules have been amended.
-In New IAAF ADR this provision contains additional clause which requires to disqualify all competitive results of the Athlete "unless fairness requires otherwise". - 50.
-The Commission notes that although the New IAAF ADR were not effective in 2009-2012, the Commission is entitled to apply it in the present matter on the basis of "lex mitior" which is foreseen by the Art 49 of the New IAAF ADR. - 51.
+In New IAAF ADR this provision contains additional clause which requires to disqualify all competitive results of the Athlete "unless fairness requires otherwise". - 46.
+The Commission notes that although the New IAAF ADR were not effective in 2009-2012, the Commission is entitled to apply it in the present matter on the basis of "lex mitior" which is foreseen by the Art 49 of the New IAAF ADR. - 47.
 "Lex mitior" allows the hearing body to apply the rules which entered in force after an anti-doping rule violation had been committed provided that such rules establish more preferable position for a person which is subject to disciplinary proceedings.
-Thus, the Commission suggests that the New IAAF ADR contain more preferable position for a person under disciplinary proceedings allowing to disqualify competitive results unless fairness requires otherwise. - 52.
+Thus, the Commission suggests that the New IAAF ADR contain more preferable position for a person under disciplinary proceedings allowing to disqualify competitive results unless fairness requires otherwise. - 48.
 Then, the Commission shall set up an approach for disqualification of results with "fairness" principle.
-In this regard the Commission has to refer again to the CAS jurisprudence in similar cases in sports other than athletics which rules allowed heretofore to "selectively" disqualify competitive results of the athletes obtained after the date of anti-doping rule violation. - 53.
-In CAS 2010/A/2235 [...] the CAS Panel ruled that the disqualification shall be applied only to those results which were likely to be affected by the anti-doping rule violation. - 54.
-In furtherance of this approach the CAS Panel determined the samples which showed abnormal blood values and disqualified the results which had been obtained in the period between these 2 (two) samples plus 1 (one) month after the last "abnormal" sample. - 55.
+In this regard the Commission has to refer again to the CAS jurisprudence in similar cases in sports other than athletics which rules allowed heretofore to "selectively" disqualify competitive results of the athletes obtained after the date of anti-doping rule violation. - 49.
+In CAS 2010/A/2235 [...] the CAS Panel ruled that the disqualification shall be applied only to those results which were likely to be affected by the anti-doping rule violation. - 50.
+In furtherance of this approach the CAS Panel determined the samples which showed abnormal blood values and disqualified the results which had been obtained in the period between these 2 (two) samples plus 1 (one) month after the last "abnormal" sample. - 51.
 The Commission suggests that this rationale slightly amended keeping in mind peculiarities of this case may serve as a basis for disqualification of results in the present matter as well.
 The Commission has thoroughly examined the opinions of 6 LAAF and RUSADA experts and determined the samples with abnormal blood values.
-Given that anti-doping organization shall have the burden of proof when establishing an anti-doping rule violation and the standard of proof shall be greater than mere balance of probabilities but less than beyond reasonable doubt, the Commission decides to consider as "abnormal" the samples which contained abnormal values according to the opinions of not less than 5 experts.
+Given that anti-doping organization shall have the burden of proof when establishing an anti-doping rule violation and the standard of proof shall be greater than mere balance of probabilities but less than beyond reasonable doubt, the Commission decides to consider as "abnormal" the samples which contained abnormal values according to the opinions of not less than 5 experts. - 52.
+Under such approach the Commission declares abnormal the samples #1 (25 February 2011), #4 (16

-CAS 2015/A/4005 13 IAAF v.
-ARAF, Sergey Kirdyapkin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)
+CAS 2015/A/4010 13 IAAF v.
+ARAF, Vladimir Kanaikin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)

-- 56. Under such approach the Commission declares abnormal the samples #1 (20 August 2009), #2 (29 July 2010), #8 (17 January 2012), #9 (14 April 2012), #10 (11 May 2012).
-Therefore, the Commission according to "fairness" principle shall obligatory disqualify the competitive results of the athlete within the period which commences 1 month prior to the date of abnormal sample and ends 1 month after the date of abnormal sample, and other results which may be affected by the anti-doping rule violation". - 21.
-The Decision was notified to IAAF, with an English translation, on 6 February 2015.
+July 2011), #5 (27 August 2011).
+Therefore, the Commission according to "fairness" principle shall obligatory disqualify the competitive results of the athlete within the period which commences 1 month prior to the date of abnormal sample and ends 1 month after the date of abnormal sample, and other results which may be affected by the anti-doping rule violation".

+21. The Decision was notified to IAAF, with an English translation, on 9 February 2015.